-More recently, hoarding led to the real estate bubble when consumers believed there was a limited simply of property in places like Miami and Vegas.
+More recently, hoarding led to the real estate bubble when consumers believed there was a limited simply of property in places like Las Vegas.
 (Talk about putting the “con” in “condo.”)
-And in the ’90s, there was some kind of bizarre mass fetish with Beanie Babies that scientists are still trying to explain.
+And in the ’90s, the world experienced some bizarre mass fetish with Beanie Babies that scientists still can’t explain.

-The question is, how can you stimulate a hoarding frenzy to benefit your own business?
+So how can you stimulate a hoarding frenzy to benefit your own business?

-Obviously, collectibles such as artwork and fine wines fall into this category, but so do certain favorite mass-market brands.
+Obviously, collectibles such as artwork and fine wines fall into this category, but so do certain mass-market brands.
 When Nike releases a limited-edition shoe, teens swarm their local FootLocker to claim their pair.
 But caveat emptor: most electronics are not hoardable, since consumers know that their prices will decrease.
 While Nintendo managed to achieve hoard-worthy status for its Wii, Apple fanatics who tried to hoard the iPhone got iScrewed.

 Everyone knows gas prices will increase, but few people have the facilities to stash gas.
-Perishables also are not a good candidate, for obvious reasons.
-Since paper is easy to hoard, what you can do is sell options that enable consumers to buy future products at the current price.
+Perishables also aren’t a good candidate, for obvious reasons.
+But since paper is easy to hoard, you can sell certificates to buy future products at the current price.
 What if you could buy “forever” coupons for gasoline now at $3/gallon (while supplies last)?
 Or “forever” tuition credits at a state college at current levels?
 Or a “forever” airline ticket from L.A. to New York based on 2008 prices?

-The diamond company DeBeers got nailed for their marketing practices (apparently, diamonds are not that rare an item).
-On a smaller scale, it’s illegal to hoard water or fuel and then profit it on it during a natural disaster (that’s illicit price gouging).
-So I recommend that you stimulate hoarding only for a product that you uniquely produce, and that isn’t something that lives depend on (you got that, pharmaceutical companies?).
+The diamond company DeBeers got nailed for their marketing practices (apparently, diamonds are not really rare).
+On a smaller scale, you can’t legally hoard water or fuel and then profit it on it during a natural disaster; that’s illicit price gouging.
+So stimulate hoarding only for a product that you uniquely produce (if a lot of competitors carry the same products, this tactic won’t work), and that lives don’t depend on (you got that, pharmaceutical companies?).

 Most businesses hesitate to announce any kind of price increase, but for certain products, it might make sense — and dollars.
-For example, if Trader Joe’s were to announce that they were increasing the price of my favorite coffee brand by 25% tomorrow, I would go there right now and buy a case to last me at least a week.
-(Yes, I drink about that much.)
-Note to Trader Joe’s: please ignore this blog and forget everything you just read.
+For example, if Trader Joe’s were to announce that the price of my favorite coffee brand would increase 25% tomorrow, I’d rush out to buy at least a week’s supply.
+Yes, I drink about that much.
+(Note to Trader Joe’s: please ignore this blog and forget everything you just read.)

-If it’s too low, people won’t care — and the financially savvy ones will determine whether it’s better to invest in bulk purchasing, or to keep their money in a savings account.
-If it’s too high, you could discourage your customers from making purchases after the increase goes into effect.
+If it’s too low, most people won’t care, and financially savvy ones will calculate whether it’s more profitable to invest in bulk purchases or keep their money in a savings account.
+If it’s too high, you could discourage customers from making purchases after the increase goes into effect.